synoa/synoa.github.io/documentation/magento/1.x/customModule.md

 http://**domain**/**route**/**controller**/**action**

-1. Magento will look for an route with the value *helloworld* in the frontname tag.
+1. Magento will look for an route with the value *helloworld* in the *frontName* tag in every module.
 We defined it in *app/code/local/Synoa/HelloWorld/etc/config.xml*
 2. Magento will look for an IndexController in our module folder app/code/local/Synoa/HelloWorld/controllers and yeah we have one.
 3. Magento will call the indexAction method of the controller class.